edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 04.md

 Having no visible edge lines and the same color for all three new surface segments is critical.
 Having lines visble where two surfaces join can give the illusion of a smooth join, but when you render or machine the model, there are no lines.
 All of a sudden the imperfections of the join will scream, and what seemed half decent will be seen as a failure!
 Two surfaces side by side almost never look that bad, but when you patch many into a body, you really don't want to see all the seams.
 Think of them as scars.
 One scar can be sexy, but too many of them and you start to wonder about life choices...

 In the pictures below we have curvature matching at the seams.
 This is a decent start.
+In the early phase of a design, while the main (Bezier) lines are changing, there is no need for the edge blends to be perfect.
+Being able to see the rough blends and adjust the setbacks is very useful to guide the main design.

 ![35](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2035.png?raw=true)